 Take it a step further by tightening and releasing all of the muscles in your body starting at the top of your head and working your way down to your toes.

 Progressive Muscle Relaxation

 The technique described above can help if you have anxiety or stress and is called progressive muscle relaxation.
 This exercise is used in many different scenarios, including childbirth.
 Holding tension in your body can prevent you from falling asleep initially, and can also affect your sleep quality.

 Learn to practice progressive muscle relaxation by implementing the technique each night as you prepare for sleep.
 Turn off the light, get comfy, and practice this mindfulness technique and Mr. Sandman will be on his way for a visit.

 Both breathing exercises and progressive muscle relaxation are part of cognitive behavior therapy for insomnia (cbt-i) and are employed by sleep experts everywhere.
 You can learn to practice these techniques on your own!

 Parents can Help Children Sleep Better with this Sweet Book About Mindfulness (and to be honest, it helps parents too!)

 Remove VOC's, viruses, bacteria, mold spores.
 When I tested positive for mold illness we …

-The chiliPAD is comprised of a hydro-powered mattress pad, thermal regulating control …
+The chiliPAD consists of a hydro-powered mattress pad, thermal regulating control unit …

 We use salt lamps instead of night lights to prevent disrupting melatonin production. …